godotengine/godot-docs/classes/class_richtextlabel.rst

 | *Getter* | get_visible_characters()      |
 +----------+-------------------------------+

 The restricted number of characters to display in the label.
+If ``-1``, all characters will be displayed.

 Method Descriptions
 -------------------